-To minimise the generation of waste, we segregate our resources into timber, hard-core, steel, and non-recyclable/non-reusable waste.
-Timber and hard-core are recycled and reused, steel is sent to the scrap yard and non-recyclable/non-reusable waste is disposed of.
+To encourage recycling of materials, we segregate our resources into timber, hard-core, steel, and non-recyclable/non-reusable waste.
+Timber are recycled and reused while steel is sent to the scrap yard and non-recyclable waste is disposed.
+In FY2022, the Group has recycled 159.9 tons of scrap metal to reduce material wastage.
+Additionally, the Group has repurposed and reused obsolete round metal bars, used for railings, to make clothes hanger for workers at the dormitory.

-Disposal centres and bin areas are effective waste management centres only if workers and contractors utilise them efficiently.
-As such, pre-trainings are conducted regularly to ensure that our workers and contractors are adequately educated on the consequences of improper waste disposal on human health and the environment.
-In addition, instruction posters on proper disposal methods are displayed at disposal centres and bin areas on site.
+Pre-trainings are conducted regularly to ensure that our workers and contractors are educated on the impacts of improper waste disposal on their health and the environment.
+Instruction posters on proper disposal methods are displayed at disposal centres and bin areas on site.
+This ensures that the workers and contractors are able to help manage waste on-site.
 We monitor the waste generated to ensure proper waste management in our construction projects.